Exxon plays catch-up after missing U.S. shale oil boom

 Related: Oil giant Exxon profits crash 58%

-Wood, the new Exxon CEO, noted that these shale oilfields have a track record of generating "attractive returns in a low-price environment."
+Woods, the new Exxon CEO, noted that these shale oilfields have a track record of generating "attractive returns in a low-price environment."
 He said the investment will bolster the company's presence in the "dominant U.S. growth area" for onshore oil pumping.

 It's the biggest acquisition for Exxon since the massive 2010 deal to buy XTO Energy for $41 billion.
 XTO was a major natural gas producer and today the Exxon division pumps lots of shale oil in North Dakota and Texas.